allan-tulane/fa-23-assignment-02-EllaMoses/assignment-02.md

     Algorithm A can be written as $W(n)=5W(n/2)+n$.
 The cost of the root is n.
 The cost of  level 1 is $5*(n/2)=(5/2)n$.
 The cost of level 2 is $25*(n/4)=(25/4)n$.
 The cost is geometrically increasing by a factor of $(5/2)$ so the tree is is leaf dominated.
 This means that $W(n) = O(n^{log_2(5)})$

     Algorithm B can be written as $W(n)=2W(n-1)+1$.
 The cost of the root is 1.
 The cost of  level 1 is 2.
 The cost of level 2 is 4.
 The cost is geometrically increasing by a factor of 2 so the tree is is leaf dominated.
+There are 2n leaves so $W(n)=O(n)$.

     Algorithm C can be written as $W(n)=9W(n/3)+n^2$.
 The cost of the root is $n^2$.
 The cost of level 1 is $9*(n/3)^2=n^2$.
 The cost of level 2 is $81*(n/9)^2= n^2$.
 The cost is constant so the tree is balanced.
 This means that $W(n)=O(n^2logn)$.

+    O(n) is faster than the other two so I would choose algorithm B since it is the most efficient.

 3. Now that you have some practice solving recurrences, let's work on